AnikeshSinha/Bus-Smart-Card-System/README.md

       • Give 10% Weekend discount on Saturdays and Sundays.

-      •Max fare can be 10 dollars
+      •Max fare can be 10 rupees